firebase/quickstart-js/auth/chromextension/README.md

 This sample demonstrates how to authorize a user with Firebase in a Chrome extension using a Google account and setup the Chrome extension to allow .

-Feel free to try out a deployed version of the Chrome Extension directly: https://chrome.google.com/webstore/detail/lpgchdfbjddonaolofeijjackhnhnlla
+Feel free to try out a demo version of the Chrome Extension directly: https://chrome.google.com/webstore/detail/lpgchdfbjddonaolofeijjackhnhnlla

 Introduction
 ------------